Nikithanatarajan1312/Driver-Drowsiness-Detection/README.md

 # Driver-Drowsiness-Detection
-Developed a Driver Fatigue Detection using Convolution Neural Network along with detection measures such as Percentage of Eyelid Closure and Frequency of Mouth Yawning.
-The system determines whether the driver is drowsy and sounds a warning.
+Developed a driver fatigue detection system to detect fatigue by analyzing facial expressions.
+The system utilizes Python, OpenCV, Dlib to map 68 facial landmarks and CNN to classify eye and mouth states from Region of Interest images.
+Key metrics like the frequency of mouth opening, the percentage of eyelid closure, and head positioning are considered.